imabhishek02/PersonalAssistant/README.md

 Bye command ends all the process with speech - Good bye master abhishek! see you soon;

+You can watch the Demo video of the working personal assistant above;

 If you wanna try the application you need to have all source files(included in my repositry);